carla-simulator/carla/Docs/tuto_G_chrono.md

 ./CarlaUE4.exe --chrono
 ```

-In the build from source version of CARLA, run the following command to start the server:
+__In the build from source version of CARLA__, run the following command to start the server:

 ```sh
 make launch ARGS="--chrono"